 - Delicious meals to fuel you after playin' on paddle boards

-- Black-rock canyons taking you into the drumming whitewater
+- Black rock canyons taking you into the thrumming whitewater

-- Ancient ruins & settler hide-outs along the way!
+- Ancient ruins and outlaw hide-outs along the way!

 Trip Price & Departure Dates

-Day Two: Another beautiful day in Ruby will allow for ample time to hike, meditate, or explore the beautiful surroundings that the canyon has to offer.
-Camp at Black Rocks where thousand year old black schist provides a stunning background setting.
+Day Two: Another beautiful day in Ruby will allow for ample time to hike, meditate, and continue floating through the beautiful surroundings that the canyon has to offer.
+Camp on a beach among juniper trees and 1.7 billion-year-old black schist.